-In the world of National Geographic, White people overlooking a landscape are not uncommon, we see them looking down on an exotic scene from a mountaintop, ridge or balcony.
-A stance known as “the-monarch-of-all-I-survey” scene, in which dominance is asserted over the land.
-The colonial observer glorifies it, seeing a country that is beautiful, rich in resources, and therefore “worth taking.”
+In the world of National Geographic, white people overlooking a landscape are not uncommon.
+They can be seen looking down on an exotic scene from a mountaintop, ridge or balcony.
+A stance known as ‘the-monarch-of-all-I-survey’, in which dominance is asserted over the land.
+The colonial observer glorifies it, seeing a country that is beautiful, rich in resources, and therefore ‘worth taking’.

-Over-posed, saturated and cliché “picture postcard” photographs were the norm, with the directions “smile, and point at the mountain,” as a popular motto.
+Over-posed, saturated and cliché ‘picture postcard’ photographs were the norm, with the directions “smile, and point at the mountain,” a popular motto.
 When Kodak’s color film rolls were introduced in 1936, Kodachrome became the film of choice for the magazine’s photographers.
-This film was famous for its capability of reproducing red with full richness and intensity and it was used assiduously between 1938 and 2009, when the film was discontinued.
+This film was famous for its capability of reproducing red with full richness and intensity, and it was used assiduously from 1938 to 2009, when the film was discontinued.

-The National Geographic magazine came into existence at the height of Western European colonialism and played a significant role in the appropriation of the non-Western world and the power over it.
-It depicts the Western world as dynamic, rational and progressive, while the Black and the Brown worlds as primitive, backwards and unchanging.
+National Geographic magazine came into existence at the height of Western European colonialism and has played a significant role in the appropriation of the non-Western world and the power over it.
+It depicts the Western world as dynamic, rational and progressive, and everything else as primitive, backward and unchanging.

 In a worldview with no mention of racial or political conflict, only beautiful lands overlooked by Westerners in red shirts, the color red takes on another meaning.
 Red is not only a method of attracting attention, but a symbol for not seeing.
-A symbol of the invisible historical and contemporary violence that continues to be swept under the rug, under the sinister guise of happy smiles over scenic landscapes.
+A symbol of the invisible historical and contemporary violence that continues to be veiled under the sinister guise of happy smiles over scenic landscapes.